inmanta/inmanta-core/docs/lsm/attributes_metadata/attributes_metadata.rst

 Example
 #######

-The example below illustrates how the annotation ``annotation1=value1`` can be attached to the relational attribute ``ports``.
+The example below illustrates how the annotation ``annotation=value`` can be attached to the relational attribute ``ports``.

 .. code-block:: inmanta